O’Berry Center Foundation - Board of Directors

 The Foundation offers grants for creative and innovative projects at O’Berry Center to improve the quality of life for those who live there.

-The O’Berry Neuro-Medical Treatment Center was started in 1990 by O'Berry Center Staff and families of persons living at O'Berry Center.
+The O’Berry Center Foundation was started in 1990 by O'Berry Center Staff and families of persons living at O'Berry Center.
 The founders of the Foundation saw a need to help impact the lives of individuals with developmental disabilities in communities across North Carolina, not just at O'Berry Center.
 Although they bear the same name and are close partners in improving the lives of the developmentally disabled, they are two completely separate entities The Foundation receives no state or federal funding at this time.